Risk Factors for Chlamydia

-Chlamydia can't be seen, so you can't tell if someone has it.
+Chlamydia cannot be seen, so you cannot tell if someone has it.
 Since most people are unaware they are infected, chlamydia can get transmitted from person to person without your knowledge.

-Other factors that may increase your chance of chlamydia include:
+Other factors that may increase the chances of chlamydia:

 Another risk factor for women is cervical ectropion, a condition where cells from inside the cervix are on the outside.
-Although it usually doesn't cause problems, it can make you more susceptible to infection.
+Although it usually does not cause problems, it can make you more susceptible to infection.